Community Land Trust Research 2015

 Often, the most valuable communication between a CLT and the wider community is informal.
 Day-to-day conversations immeasurably enrich the set-piece consultations that take place in halls and newsletters, serving both to explain and take soundings, to discuss and debate.
 In this way CLTs address local sensitivities around issues such as aesthetics, environmental impact and eligibility for the homes; gradually refining the ‘fit’ of new homes to the communities which might otherwise oppose them.

 Technical support was integral to the success of all schemes.
-Continuation of this support from the Wessex Community Land Trust Project (WCLTP) will be fundamental to increases in the scale, activities, and number of CLTs in Somerset, Devon and Dorset.
+Continuation of this support through the Wessex Communty Housing Hub will be fundamental to increases in the scale, activities, and number of CLTs in Somerset, Devon and Dorset.
 The involvement of housing associations was fundamental to the efficient and successful delivery of CLT housing, absorbing and defraying the development risks to which the CLTs would otherwise have been exposed.